 An example of this is if you create a purchase contract for a car.
 If both parties get the year of the car wrong, the contract could be considered invalid.
 Other reasons a contract could be invalid is if conditions are unfair or if conditions are favorable to one party in particular.

 If you need help with the types of conditions in a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.